Portland: Unseen City talk. Powell’s on Hawthorne (note: not the downtown location) June 20, at 7:30pm.

 [Johnson] presents a refreshing optimism that neither extolls the organic to the point of supporting pseudoscience nor negates the value of scientific advancements…the book strikes at the heart of hot-button issues with an Everyman appeal.

 [Michael] Pollan’s fans, as well as other readers grappling with the flood of conflicting information about how to live a healthy, nondestructive life, will appreciate this book’s thoughtful and nuanced attitude and its often surprising conclusions.

 San Francisco, California: January 31st in Conversation with Michael Pollan at the Ferry Building.

-Brooklyn, New York: The Food Book Fair, 3:30 May 4 in the Wythe Hotel screening room.
+Brooklyn, New York: The Food Book Fair in the Wythe Hotel screening room.
 Panel on food and fatherhood.
 Details here.